Mental Health Translational Research Collaboration

 The breadth of mental health expertise in the UK

-Other centres and clinical academic leads:
+Other centres and clinical academic leads

 Our projects

-The Mental Health TRC boasts a wealth of expertise in a wide variety of areas within mental health.
 The TRC and its members are actively involved in different projects aiming to improve research into mental health.
 Some examples include:

-- The COVID-19 and Mental Health Studies Register - This register, funded and led by the MH-TRC, collated information about research projects that aimed to study the mental health aspect of the COVID-19 pandemic.
+This register, funded and led by the MH TRC, collated information about research projects that aimed to study the mental health aspect of the COVID-19 pandemic.
 Information about 92 studies was gathered and was immediately made openly available during the first year of the pandemic.
-This register helped prevent duplicate efforts, and coordinated and facilitated the development of high-quality collaborative mental health research in the UK within the context of the COVID-19.

-Latest news about Mental Health
+Latest news about mental health research

-Latest blogs about Mental Health
+Latest blogs about mental health

 3